GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Copy

-We see the memory occupied by
+We see the memory it occupies

 load_model_4bits_memory = load_model_4bits.get_memory_footprint()/(1024**3)